ska-telescope/ska-oso-pht-ui/docs/src/userGuide/TargetPage.rst

        - Declination in Sexagesimal format.
        - Velocity in the selected unit.
        - Redshift
+       - PST Beam
        - Actions: |editicon| icon to edit (see :numref:`Figure %s <targetpageedit>`) and |deleteicon| to delete a target from the list (see :numref:`Figure %s <targetpagedelete>`).

    - **Right side**:

        - **Add Target**: Add individual targets by providing details of the target such as the name and coordinates (see :numref:`Figure %s <targetpage>`).
 The velocity/redshift field is optional to specify the velocity (km/s or m/s) or redshift.
 For known targets, these parameters can be auto-populated by querying the *SIMBAD* or *NED* database using the |icoresolve| button with the name e.g ``M2``.
 If the target name is not recognised, the error text ``Unable to resolve provided name`` is displayed.
+PST Beam(s) can be added to the target by clicking the 'Multiple Beams' radio button.
+Click the 'Add' button and provide details of the beam such as the name and coordinates before clicking the 'Confirm button'.
+For known beams, these parameters can be auto-populated by querying the SIMBAD or NED database using the 'Resolve' button.
        - **Import from file**: Add a list of targets by uploading a ``.csv`` file (see :numref:`Figure %s <targetpageimport>`).
 This is controlled by the selected reference system.
 For ICRS, the csv header should be ``name, ra, dec``.
 If a file with a wrong format is uploaded, the error ``ICRS schema is invalid``.
 For rows with empty values in any fields, the rows will be omitted.
        - **Spatial Imaging**: *Not available at the moment*.